ytaa2021/soccermatchpredictor/README.md

 Project Name: Soccer Match Predictor
 Project Scope:
-Group Members: Elshiekh, Anna, Yotam
+Group Members: Elshiekh, Anna, Yotam, Alan

 ##Introductory paragraph
 If you follow soccer, or any sport for that matter, religiously, you’ll quickly realize that the outcomes are as unpredictable as guessing lottery numbers.